janbrodhaecker/bitcoinaverage/README.md

 # Bitcoin Tracker

 Using the bitcoinaverage api to retrieve the latest bitcoin information.
-Built in Kotlin.
+Built with :heart: and Kotlin.

 ## API Key
 You need to add your personal private and private key from the bitcoinaverage api in order to use the websockets.